omarXzain/reading-notes/README.md

 - [x] Black
 - [ ] Blue
 - [ ] Brown
-- And thats it :blush::blush::blush:
+- And thats it :blush: :blush: :blush: